ua-snap/analog-forecast/README.md

 "north_pacific": (120, 0, 240, 90)
 ```

+You must use these names exactly as they are spelled here (case-sensitive).

 ## Contents

-`analog_forecast.py`: this is the main module for generating the analog forecast.
-It can be called from the command line or imported and run in a separate python environment, such as a notebook.
+`analog_forecast.py`: this is the main script and module for executing the analog forecast.
+It can be called from the command line or imported and run in a separate python environment, such as a jupyter notebook (done in `run_forecast.ipynb`.
 `config.py`: config file with some useful constants
 `luts.py`: like config but for lookup tables (dicts)
 `qc.ipynb`: notebook for quality checking different parts of the algorithm
 `run_forecast.ipynb`: notebook for running the analog forecast program.
-Includes code for downloading ERA5 data if you want to generate a forecast for a date not included in the historical data archive, and interactive visualization of forecast error if forecast dates are found in the historical archive.
+Includes an interactive visualization of forecast error.

 ## `scripts/`